Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: Fundamental definitions and theorems for Sinc methods

-should work.
-We call~\eqref{eq:general-SE-Sinc} the ``generalized SE-Sinc approximation,'' and call~\eqref{eq:general-DE-Sinc} the ``generalized DE-Sinc approximation.''
+We refer to~\eqref{eq:general-SE-Sinc} as the ``generalized SE-Sinc approximation,'' and~\eqref{eq:general-DE-Sinc} as the ``generalized DE-Sinc approximation.''
 Error analyses of these approximations are described as follows.
 Here, $\|\,\cdot\,\|_{C([a,b])}$ denotes the usual uniform norm over $[a, b]$.

 \begin{theorem}[Okayama~{\cite[Theorem 3]{TO2}}] Let $f\in\MC_{\alpha}(\SEt(\domD_d))$ for $d$ with $0<d<\pi$, let $N$ be a positive integer, and let $h$ be selected by the formula~\eqref{Def-h-SE}.
-Then, there exists a constant $C$ which is independent of $N$, such that
+Then, there exists a constant $C$ that is independent of $N$, such that

 \end{theorem}